wensley-rushing/opensees-gallery/content/en/docs/latest/getting-started/compiling/index.md

 ## Dependencies

-Compiling OpenSees requires the following software to be installed on your local machine:
+The first step for compiling *xara* is to download some basic dependencies.
 The primary system dependencies required for compiling are LAPACK/BLAS and Tcl.
 Packages providing these libraries are listed below for various package management ecosystems.
+Anaconda is recommended for those that are not familiar with compiling.

 > [!NOTE]
 > When building in an Anaconda environment, you should install